melkati/CO2-Gadget/README.md

 # CO2-Gadget

+An advanced fimware for CO2 Monitor/Meter.
+It's really flexible, you can use this firmware with **any supported CO2 Monitor/Meter** based on ESP32 (99,99% of them).

-An easy to build CO2 Monitor/Meter with cell phone App for real time visualization and charting of air quality data, datalogger, a variety of communication options (BLE, WIFI, MQTT, ESP-NOW) and many supported popular sensors.
+With cell phone App for real time visualization and charting of air quality data, datalogger, a variety of communication options (BLE, WIFI, MQTT, ESP-NOW) and many supported popular sensors.

 This repository is mainly addressed at developers.
-If you are an end user willing to build the CO2 Gadget you will find complete instructions at [my blog](https://emariete.com/en/meter-co2-display-tft-color-ttgo-t-display-sensirion-scd30-2/) including instructions in how to build the hardware and load the firmware very easily, with just two clicks in your browser (without having edit files, compile or install anything on your computer).
+If you are an end user willing to install and use the CO2 Gadget firmware, you will find complete instructions at [my blog](https://emariete.com/en/co2-meter-gadget/) including instructions in how to install the firmware very easily, with just two clicks in your browser (without having edit files, compile or install anything on your computer).

+If you don't have a CO2 Monitor you will also find some complete tutorials to build your own.

 <p align="center">
 <img width="810" alt="Medidor-de-CO2-Display-TFT-Color-con-TTGO-T-Display-Sensirion-SCD30-Bluetooth-LE-2-ENG" src="https://user-images.githubusercontent.com/11509521/153776844-bd79fdda-4fb0-41c5-b816-5bfd2c443ccc.png">